-When the Christmas lights are out it is truly one of the most magical cities to be in.
+When the Christmas lights are out, it is truly one of the most magical cities.
 Take a walk along Summit Avenue or go ice skating in beautiful Rice Park in downtown Saint Paul to properly immerse yourself in the holiday spirit.
-You can even book horse-drawn sleigh rides – signing Jingle Bells is optional, but encouraged!
+You can even book horse-drawn sleigh rides – signing Jingle Bells is optional but encouraged!

-Foodies will love St. Paul for its range of restaurants, featuring an eclectic mixture of cuisines, including Jucy/Juicy Lucies and some fabulous ramen, but in winter, the natives tend to gravitate to their European (especially Scandinavian) roots and the cuisine reflects that.
+Foodies will love St. Paul for its range of restaurants, featuring an eclectic mixture of cuisines, including Jucy/Juicy Lucies and some fabulous ramen.
+Still, in winter, the natives tend to gravitate to their European (especially Scandinavian) roots, and the cuisine reflects that.

 You won’t go thirsty in St. Paul either, as it’s home to some fantastic breweries, Summit being the local favorite.
-Saint Paul is also home to a decent array of hotels ranging from budget stays like the Motel 6 or Quality Inn to the super swanky Saint Paul Hotel.
+Saint Paul is also home to various hotels ranging from budget stays like the Motel 6 or Quality Inn to the super swanky Saint Paul Hotel.
 It’s worth noting that this being a pretty wintery state at the best of times, most hotels in Minnesota have indoor pools.

 Perhaps best of all, is that even at the higher end of the scale, you probably won’t be paying more than $140 a night!

 The other half of the Twin Cities, Minneapolis is the more lively of the siblings and is a great winter getaway for anyone looking for more glitz, and glam city action.
 After dark, Minneapolis is definitely a party town, filled to the brim with incredible restaurants, bars, pubs, breweries, and nightclubs, and is the perfect place to ring in new year’s eve.

 That said if you’re a culture vulture, take in a show at the classic Pantages Theatre, or visit the Walker Arts Center and the Minneapolis Sculpture Garden next door.